-We believe in the importance of both applying nature connection into practical solutions and conducting research.
-It’s one of the things that makes us different at EarthSelf.
+We believe in the importance of applying nature connection into practical evidence-based solutions.

 The NEQ (Nature Experiences Questionnaire) is a 15 question quantitative measurement of how people interact with the natural world.

 Based on the hypothesis that nature connection is a state, we aim to demonstrate that we can improve nature connection to create better levels of well-being in individuals and organisations.

 Evidence suggests that nature connection improves through nature contact.
 It impacts human health and well-being.
 This includes physical and mental health, community well-being and job performance.